shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ---

-## Week 6 Student Presentations
+## Week 6 The corpuses/corpses of AI

-General Theme: Deeper History of AI
+Collections, copyright, intellectural property, labour: the _actual_ dangers of AI

 ---

-## Week 7 Student Presentations

-General Theme: Current **Real** Harms of AI
+## Week 7 Current Deployments of AI in the GLAM sector

 ---

-## Week 8 Student Presentations

-General Theme: AI and Historians/Archaeologists
+** FALL READING WEEK **

+Use this time to get acquainted with what comes next.
+In theses 'hands on' sessions, we will as a group try our hands at a variety of approaches.
+Some of these might work easily, some might take more effort.
+Sometimes you might need to set yourself up in small teams, sometimes you might be able to work entirely on your own.
+It will depend on the constellation of interests and abilities in the classroom.
+For each session, I will set the scene for what we are trying to do, I will draw attention to the elements that I think are most interesting, and I will provide whatever other resources might be necessary.

+It is **the process** which matters, not the final result of 'completion' of a task.
+The best work will exhibit critical curiosity about each stage in the process, and will chase down the implications.

+You will document your process, your findings, your questions, your concerns, your roadblocks.
+At all times, you'll be thinking about the bigger picture: what does this mean for the _doing_ of history?
+What does this mean for the work of a historian?
+What does this imply for public engagement with history?

+You'll submit your documentation to me each week as per usual as textfiles using the markdown.
+I will plant these in our digital garden.

 ---

-## Week 9 Student Presentations

-General Theme: Current **useful** deployments of AI
+## Week 8 Hands ON: Training your own GPT 2 model

+Using [Google Colab](https://colab.research.google.com) and following along with [this tutorial from the Programming Historian](https://programminghistorian.org/en/lessons/interrogating-national-narrative-gpt) by former Carleton student [Chantal Brousseau](https://chantalbrousseau.xyz/) you will train and interrogate your own large language model.

+What kinds of questions might this approach be useful for?
+Find a corpus of materials.
+Document your choices.
+Document your training.
+Document your results.

 ---

-## Week 10 Building an Image Recognition App
+## Week 9 Hands ON: Reading an AI Image

-Wherein we will retrain CLIP
+Last week, you selected your own data and trained your own LLM to explore and experiment with what patterns you might find, and to think through what it might mean for historical research.
+This week, we'll work backwards from images to try to understand the underlying dataset.
+Can we, as Eryk Salvaggio has argued, understand them as *infographics*?
+And if so, what might we learn about the representation of Canadian history in these models?

+Following his [loose methodology](https://cyberneticforests.substack.com/p/how-to-read-an-ai-image) select moments from Canadian history and let's work out what is going on in the dataset that powers [Craiyon](https://www.craiyon.com/).

+Again, document everything.

 ---

-## Week 11 Building and Querying a Knowledge Graph

-Wherein we'll use Ollama and Zephyr and Jupyter Notebooks
+## Week 10 Hands ON: CLIP

+We'll use the [LLM](https://llm.datasette.io) package to install the CLIP multi-modal combined image and text model (into [Colab](https://colab.research.google.com) again.).
+We'll then create a corpus of historical imagery and _project_ these images into the model, to create a kind of image search engine.
+Then we'll use Salvaggio's method to explore the results.

 ---

-## Week 12 Building a Chat Bot with our own Knowledge Base

-Wherein we'll use LLM and Datasette, and explore some of the problems of using LLMs for 'research'
+## Week 11 Hands ON: LLMs as Natural Language Text Processors

+We'll use OCR software and the [LLM](https://llm.datasette.io) package again to transcribe images of text and handwriting, then correct errors.
+The LLM will handle error correction and then organizing into structured data.

+Or we'll try, at least.

 ---

-## Week 13 Building a Research Assistant
+## Week 12 Hands ON: LLM as a Research Assistant

-Wherein we'll use Langchain and GPT-Researcher to build a research assistant for the Chronicling America newspaper database.
+We'll look at the GPT-Researcher project, and then develop our own version (again, using the LLM package), aimed at the Chronicling America newspaper database.

 ---

 # Part Two (Winter 2025)

-We'll meet every other week in a workshop format.
+Precise meeting dates are to be determined.
+Meeting 1 _will_ happen during the first week of the winter term.

 You will arrive in the first session having already built a few things.
 Over the holiday you should have been sketching out ideas about what you want to do.

 ## Meeting 1: What is an ethical and useful thing to do with AI in/for History?
 This will be an unconference style workshop.
 You'll throw ideas on the board about what you want to do.
 There'll be plenty of work to go around; you'll figure out broadly a topic/approach you want to explore, and come together with other students who want to explore the same ideas.
 The desired outcome here is that three to five teams will emerge.
 Ideally each team should have someone on it who is game for getting into the digital weeds (ie, at least one of you should be prepared to do a bit of the 'coding', keeping in mind the things I will have been saying the entire time about what that actually _means_).
 You will leave the meeting fired up about what you want to understand.